MATILDA Scenarios#

 pr = parquet_to_dict(f"{dir_output}cmip6/adjusted/pr_parquet")

-Now we have to convert the individual climate projections into MATILDA input dataframes with the correct column names.
-We store these 2 x 31 MATILDA inputs in a nested dictionary again and save the file in a parquet (or pickle).
+The create_scenario_dict function converts the individual climate projections into MATILDA input dataframes.
+We store the ensemble of MATILDA inputs in a nested dictionary again and save the file in a parquet (or pickle).

 Hide code cell source